Gallery La Crosse Artists Cooperative

 Our main level Gallery spaces vary in size & configuration, most being about 3 feet or 5 feet wide by 9 feet tall, and all include floor space for display shelves or cases.

 Additionally, we offer to our Exhibitors Bonus Spaces: in the Card Rack, the front revolving Jewelry Rack and in the front counter Display Case.

 All of our Exhibitors are also welcome to bring in their Antique & Vintage items for sale in our Rustic Cellar area, as space allows.
-And, all Exhibitors may sell winter Holiday items in our Celebrations Corner.
+And, all Exhibitors may sell winter Holiday items year-round in our Celebrations Corner.